openbsd/xenocara/lib/mesa/docs/utilities.rst

 `Piglit <https://piglit.freedesktop.org>`__
    is an open-source test suite for OpenGL implementations.
 `ApiTrace <https://github.com/apitrace/apitrace>`__
-   is a project to trace, analyze and debug graphics api's.
+   is a project to trace, analyze and debug graphics APIs.
 `Valgrind <http://www.valgrind.org>`__
    is a very useful tool for tracking down memory-related problems in your code.